rabeshi/Five-popular-Python-tools-for-performing-Exploratory-Data-Analysis--EDA-/README.md

 3. **D-Tale**
+   - About: D-Tale is a GUI-based tool that provides an interactive interface for data exploration, analysis, and visualization.
    - Link: [D-Tale](https://github.com/man-group/dtale)
    - Description: Provides a user-friendly interface to interactively visualize and analyze Pandas dataframes.
 It offers features like filtering, sorting, aggregation, and charting.